tech-showcase/api-gateway/README.md

         - Load balance request to available services.
         - Auto-retry if any error has occurred.
         - Prevent request failure using circuit breaker mechanism.
+    - Covid-19 service:
+        - Forward http request/response to http request/response.
+        - Load balance request to available services.
+        - Auto-retry if any error has occurred.
+        - Prevent request failure using circuit breaker mechanism.

 ### API